nyampire/jp_chome_boundary/README.md

 CC0

 # Structure of Column/Attribute table
-You can check them in "カラム定義" PDF file. (written in Japanese)
+You can check them in "Attribute_table.pdf" file. (written in Japanese)

 # Meta data & Notes
 ## Shapefiles
 * EPSG: 4612
 * Encoding: Shift-JIS

-## GeoJSON
+## TopoJSON
 * EPSG: WGS84
 * Encoding: UTF-8
+* See README.md in TopoJSON directory

 ## Data Quality
-Positioning accuracy is not clear.
+Positioning accuracy is unknown.

 You have to be careful at boundary on water area (e.g. sea, lake).